ashtawy/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to increase its generalization performance by optimizing its performance on training and validation data.

 My first step was to use a neural network with one hidden (dense) layer of 80 neurons to get a feel of how a very simple model perform on this data.